beyondessential/tamanu/install-docker-image.md

 This will then build the docker containers.

 # Connecting to the docker image
-You can now using desktop client to LAN Server localhost:4000.
+You can now using web client to Facility Server localhost:4000.
 See the [README.md](./README.md) for a link to the latest build.

 # Troubleshooting
 ## Problem: Docker command does not work